- To Mikri Lakka in the Eastern part of Samos,

 Although we were expected Panayiotis was very busy and it was past 12 when he came on Thetis.
 He did find a loose connector on the starting battery which he tightened.
 This had escaped me.
 He also installed a switch so that I can turn off the photovoltaic panels which may confuse the alternator regulator when the batteries are fully charged.
 He then looked at one of the autopilot drivers.
 The arm of the driver, since last year, had been coming loose.
 I had asked them to look into it but Panayiotis had not found anything wrong.
 Now, at my insistence he opened it and found that its bearings were defective.
 He ordered new bearings from RayMarine.

 Finally by 3 PM we were finished.
 We cast off at 1508 and headed to the nearby Archangelos (Αρχάγγελος) [37° 11.9' N 26° 46.4' E] where we anchored at 1520 in 6 m depth with 40 m of chain.
 The wind here was 4-8 knots with gusts coming from several directions.
-The forecasts call for strong NW winds, possibly reaching gale force by Friday, starting tomorrow afternoon.
+The forecasts called for strong NW winds, possibly reaching gale force by Friday, starting tomorrow afternoon.

 For dinner we went ashore to the new To Stigma taverna.
 Mrs. Europa and her daughter Demetra welcomed us and served us a nice meal of grilled calamari, tiny Simian shrimps, pickled small fish gavros (γάβρος - European anchovy), and a salad.